Sound1ab/Gitbook/untitled.md

     *   Indented bullet point

-Bold and italic text fasdf sadf f this is a test asdf asdfa adf a
+Bold and italic text fasdf sadf f this is a test asdf asdfa adf a s

 fasdfasd